-13.2.2 Send Tracks
+13.2.3 Send Tracks

-Send Tracks are fed audio from other tracks using "Send Devices" and are typically used to apply the same set of Track DSPs to multiple tracks at once.
-Notes cannot be entered into Send Tracks and so they only feature Effect Columns, which are used to control the DSPs.
+Send Tracks are fed audio from other tracks using Send Devices and are typically used to apply the same set of Track DSPs to multiple tracks at once.
+Notes cannot be entered into Send Tracks and so they only feature Effect Columns, which are used to control the Track DSPs and Pattern Effect Commands.

-13.2.3 Master Track
+13.2.4 Master Track

-The Master Track is where all other tracks automatically feed their audio.
-Effects placed on the Master Track will therefore affect the final output of the entire song.
-Notes cannot be entered into the Master Track and so it only features Effect Columns, which are used to control the DSPs.
+The Master Track is where all audio produced by the other tracks finally ends up.
+Effects placed on the Master Track will therefore affect the output of the entire song.
+Notes cannot be entered into the Master Track and so it only features Effect Columns, which are used to control the Track DSPs and Pattern Effect Commands.

-13.2.4 Adding, Removing, Duplicating and Re-ordering Tracks
+13.2.5 Adding, Removing, Duplicating and Re-ordering Tracks

-To add or remove tracks, you can use the "Edit->Insert New Track" (Left Control/Command + T) and "Edit->Delete Track" (Left Control/Command + Left Shift + T) commands from the menu in the Upper Status Bar.
+To add or remove tracks, you can use the "Edit->Insert Track" (Left Control/Command + T) and "Edit->Delete Track" (Left Control/Command + Left Shift + T) commands from the menu in the Upper Status Bar.
 If the currently selected track is a Sequencer Track, then a new Sequencer Track will be added to the right of it.
 If the currently selected track is a Send Track or the Master Track, then another Send Track will be added.